danielq1985/si_expansion_public/README.md

 # SI Expansion

-Finding the right location to expand a business.
+Finding the right location to expand business based on service performance and demographic data.

 ### Background